fbpx

 micro-influencing-for-linkedin-recruiting

-One of the most powerful ways to showcase your company’s culture and values is through employee stories and testimonials.
+One of the most powerful ways to showcase your company’s culture and values is through employee stories and testimonials that enhance employer branding.

-Encourage your brand advocates to share their experiences, highlighting the positive aspects of working with your agency.
+Encourage your recruiting brand advocates to share their experiences, highlighting the positive aspects of working with your agency through compelling LinkedIn content strategy.

-These authentic narratives can resonate with potential candidates, providing insights into the company’s work environment and creating an emotional connection.
+These authentic narratives can resonate with potential candidates, providing insights into the company’s work environment and creating an emotional connection that supports LinkedIn recruiting efforts.

 💡Tip:

 Host storytelling sessions where your team can share their experiences and insights with other team members.
-Capture these stories in written or video formats to be shared on your company’s website, blog, or social media channels.
+Capture these stories in written or video formats to be shared on your company’s website, blog, or social media channels as part of your employer branding strategy.

-Also, consider creating a dedicated web page or section on your website to showcase employee stories and testimonials.
+Also, consider creating a dedicated web page or section on your website to showcase employee stories and testimonials that support your overall LinkedIn recruiting approach.

 4. Motivate them not to be vanilla when engaging